-The Ministry also defines “students who need special support” as those who have physical disabilities, developmental disabilities such as autism and learning disabilities.
+MEXT defines ‘students who need special support’ as those who have physical disabilities, developmental disabilities such as autism, or learning disabilities.

 Special needs education schools

-Before the revision of the School Education Act in 2007, special education schools were classified as “schools for the deaf, the blind and for disabled children”.
-Each special education school has a “general class” composed of children with a single disability and a class composed of students with multiple disabilities.
-The standard number of students in special education schools is six per class, but at present the average is three.
+Before the revision of the School Education Act in 2007, special education schools were classified as ‘schools for the deaf, the blind and for disabled children’.
+Each special education school has a ‘general class’ composed of children with a single disability and a class composed of students with multiple disabilities.
+The standard proportion of students in special education schools is six per class, but the average was reported to be closer to three.
 Exchanges and joint learning are conducted between regular elementary schools and special needs education schools.
-Special needs education school students participate in school events such as elementary school music and drawing classes, school lunches, and excursions.
-In 2017, there were in Japan 1.135 special schools with 142,000 students enrolled.
+Students in special needs education schools participate in school events such as elementary school music and drawing classes, school lunches and excursions.
+In 2017, there were 1,135 special schools in Japan with 142,000 students enrolled.

 Special need classes in regular schools

 Students in these classes often move to regular classes to do ac hoc activities.
-In special classes, the standard number of students per class is eight, but at present, the average is three.
-In 2017, there were 235,000 students with special educational needs enrolled in special classes.
+In special classes, the standard number of students per class is eight, but the average was reported to be three.
+In 2017, there were 235,000 students with special education needs enrolled in special classes.